Uvalle Law Firm, Lawboss.com – Irving, TX

 - Head Injuries: Even the mildest concussions can cause permanent damage that inhibits physical and mental capacity.
 Traumatic Brain Injuries (TBI) can cause severe lifelong limitations.

 - Internal Injuries: Some types of traumatic organ damage or internal bleeding will not have obvious symptoms.
 That’s why it’s important to get thoroughly checked out at an emergency room after any type of serious accident.
 Many internal injuries can be fatal without immediate medical attention.

 - Post-Traumatic Stress Disorder: This debilitating psychiatric condition can occur with or without a physical injury.
 In some cases it can result from watching harm come to a child, spouse or sibling during an accident.
 The main symptoms are repetitive thoughts and reliving of the accident.
 It can be treated with therapy and medication, but recovery can take a very long time.

 Hire A Top Rated Irving Personal Injury Attorney

 The amount of compensation you can collect will depend on the severity of your injuries, how permanent they are, how much time you’ve lost from work and many other factors.
 The value of your case may be reduced by your comparative fault, especially for intersection accidents where there are no independent witnesses.
 When you work with an experienced Irving personal injury attorney, your case will be meticulously prepared to maximize the amount of money you collect for present and future medical expenses, present and future lost or diminished earnings, pain, suffering and mental anguish.
-LAWBOSS is the leading Irving personal injury attorney because of our track record for getting our clients the largest settlements and verdicts, while providing attentive service throughout the case.
+The Uvalle Law Firm, Lawboss.com is a leading Irving personal injury attorney because of our track record for getting our clients the largest settlements and verdicts, while providing attentive service throughout the case.
 Call 1-800-LAWBOSS for a free consultation.

 150 W. John Carpenter Freeway, Suite 200